 Studies have shown that, after finishing a run, there is around a 30 minute (ideally 20 minute) window of opportunity in which to maximise recovery and replenish glycogen/energy stores in the body.1 At this time the muscles are most receptive to rebuilding these stores, plus eating the right foods within this time can also help minimise muscle stiffness and soreness.

-What to eat after your run
+What is the best thing to eat after a run?

 For longer runs, eating the right snacks is very important to help nourish your muscles and help your body recover faster.
-What you need is a snack which has a combination of carbs to replenish your energy and protein to rebuild muscle.
+What you need is a snack which has a combination of carbs to replenish your energy, and protein to rebuild muscle.
 Experts recommend eating snacks which have a carb-to-protein ratio of 4-to-1 (1 gram of protein to 4 grams of carbs).
-Seek out high GI foods – cornflakes with milk is an ideal option!
+Seek out high-GI foods – cornflakes with milk is an ideal option!

 Some tasty and nutritious post-run snacks include:

-Smoothies made with fruit and low fat Greek yoghurt, coconut milk or almond milk are another delicious and nutritious option for your post-run recovery snack.
+Smoothies made with fruit and low-fat Greek yoghurt, coconut milk or almond milk are another delicious and nutritious option for your post-run recovery snack.
 They can give your recovery a jump-start by providing an ideal combination of carbs, protein, fibre, electrolytes and antioxidants.

 Blitzing your fruit in a blender breaks down the cellular structure of the fibrous fruit, making them so much easier to digest.
-It also increases the surface area of the material so your digestive enzymes can extract the maximum amount of nutrients – go super smoothies!
+It also increases the surface area of the food so your digestive enzymes can extract the maximum amount of nutrients – go super smoothies!